prabhakar267/library-management-system/README.md

 ## Development
 The backend of the system is developed on **[Laravel 4.2 PHP MVC Framework](http://laravel.com/)** and requires PHP 5.6 with the appropriate MCrypt extension.
 The front end is built on **[Edmin Responsive Bootstrap Admin Template](http://egrappler.com/responsive-bootstrap-admin-template-edmin/)** ([Demo](http://www.egrappler.com/edmin/index.html)) which is built on [Bootstrap v2.2.2](http://bootstrapdocs.com/v2.2.2/docs/) using [jQuery](https://blog.jquery.com/2013/02/04/jquery-1-9-1-released/) and [Underscore-Dot-JS](http://underscorejs.org/)

+## Contribute
++ For reporting bug about an incorrect file not being processed, open a new issue.
++ PRs are always welcome to improve exisiting system.

 ## Setup